 “Although caring for our skin is particularly important in the winter months,” says RUSH dermatologist Parul Goyal, MD, “we also need to be diligent throughout the year about moisturizing.”

 So what can you do to protect your skin?
 Follow these five tips to help you combat dryness:

 1. Start with the right soap.

-If you wash your hands frequently, use soaps that contain low levels of surfactants but also have added oils (e.g., Dove, Olay), which will help moisturize skin.
+If you wash your hands frequently, use soaps that have low levels of surfactants.

-For anyone whose job requires frequent hand washing, including health care professionals, it’s important to moisturize with hand creams in between washings.
-Creams are much more effective than lotions, which most people use.
+For anyone whose job requires frequent hand washing, including health care professionals, it’s important to moisturize between washings.

 5. Add moisture to the air with a humidifier

 To help alleviate dry, itchy skin and retain moisture, try placing a humidifier in your room.

 If you've tried all the right creams and at-home remedies, and nothing improves, it’s time to see a dermatologist.

 “I always tell my patients that you should use what is working best for your skin,” Goyal says.
 “But if the condition of your skin starts causing a lot of itchiness or you notice cracking and scaling, it’s important to reach out for help.”